hfolcot/lyrics-finder/README.md

 Once it was moved to the end of the body rather than in the head the background image displayed correctly.

+Another issue was found on iPhone where the background image was not remaining fixed and wouldn't scroll with the page, leading to the page 'running out' of background when a scrolling down a large amount of returned data.
+This was resolved by using a media query to set the background to repeat on smaller screens.

 #### Responsiveness